Rayvid/men-microservice-skeleton/README.md

 ## Mongo as data store

-Mongoose used as ORM, but connection initialization approach tweaked to support multidatabase in single microservice and to be lazy - to microservice to start faster and this skeleton to be usefull when mongo isn't actually used.
+Mongoose used as ORM, but connection initialization approach tweaked to support multidatabase in single microservice (yes i know, thats quite rare, but still - happens) and to be lazy - to microservice to start faster and this skeleton to be usefull when mongo isn't actually used.

 ## Sentry friendly